goshiphq/goship-cms/content/blog/produce-shipping-season-2021-how-to-ship-frozen-food.md

 ## Tips for shipping fresh products: how to ship frozen food

+It is extremely important to build an effective logistics strategy to manage your cold food shipping with no disruptions.

 ### Plan your food shipping strategy ahead

 The key to a successful produce shipping season is understanding the truckload demand and specifics of regional distribution.
 If you plan to work with high-quality carriers, start navigating the market in early spring.
-Also, fresh produce is typically harvested in the southern states, so these areas will be the busiest during peak season.
-To understand the trends in this tight market, create a proper shipping strategy that will help you successfully ship your frozen food and produce.
+Also, fresh produce is typically harvested in the southern states, so these areas will be the busiest during [peak season](https://www.goship.com/posts/preparing-for-peak-season-shipping).
+To understand the trends in this tight market, create a proper shipping plan that will help you successfully move your frozen food and produce.

 ### Properly package frozen food for shipping

 When it comes to shipping frozen food, successful order fulfillment depends heavily on how you pack and protect your products.
 The appearance of your products is what makes them attractive to customers.
 Therefore, proper packaging for your product has a direct impact on your business.
-Apart from the visual perception, it’s critical the food you’re shipping comes fresh and unspoiled.
+Apart from the visual perception, it’s critical the perishable food you’re shipping comes fresh and unspoiled.
 Make sure all the food packaging is properly sealed, boxed, covered, or stacked to minimize damage while in transit.

 ### Book cold capacity

 Because of the tight capacity of the refrigerated trucks market, it is important to book cold containers in advance.
 Shipping food products is challenging since your goods have to be delivered in excellent condition.
 Maintaining an attractive appearance and condition is only possible with proper temperature control and good service.
 When looking for a carrier, make sure the company is compliant with the FDA Food Safety Modernization Act.
-This year will be especially complicated to compete for cold capacity in light of COVID-19 vaccine distribution.
+The next years will be especially complicated to compete for cold shipping options in terms of COVID-19 vaccine distribution.

-## Ship food with GoShip.com
+## Ship food with GoShip

-We connect you with the best truckload carriers with temperature-controlled equipment and provide safety for your shipment.
-Get a free quote right now.
+We can connect you with the best truckload carriers with temperature-controlled equipment and provide safety for your shipment.
+Get a [free quote](https://www.goship.com/) in a few clicks!